What’s in a cash offer from one of those California Mobile Home buyer?

 having medical issue and need to move ASAP

-need to move out of area for another job you just got
+need to move out of area for another job opportunity you just got

 need to pay debt that keeps piling up